isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </tbody>
 </table>

-Please note that the field will only allow you to key in a maximum of one space between words.

 If you are still facing name mismatch errors, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.